bcgov/sm-bridge-service/README.md

 If NodeJS detects it's running in production and missing required configuration, NodeJS will terminate the process, `exit 1`.

 #### Header Mapping
-By default this service will map these properties, but you can change them via environment variable called `HEADER_MAPPER` so long as you follow the object structure.
+By default this service will map these properties, but you can change them via a **Base64 Encoded string** environment variable called `HEADER_MAPPER` so long as you follow the JSON syntax.

 ```json
 [